A successor to the GTX 1050, the GTX 1650 is Nvidia’s current-generation Turing-based entry-level GPU.

-And in this article, we’ll be going over a few of the very best GTX 1650 models that are available at the moment, and we’ll see which of these is the best pick for 2019!
+In this buying guide, we’ll be going over a few of the very best GTX 1650 models that are available at the moment, and we’ll see which of these is the best pick for 2024!

 ZOTAC Gaming GeForce GTX 1650